pacha/vem-doc/content/tutorial.rst

     .. container:: tab qwertz

         :`z`: add a blank line over the cursor
-        :`h`: add a blank line below the cursor
+        :`n`: add a blank line below the cursor
         :`(`: add a space to the left of the cursor :`)`: add a space to the right of the cursor